deoboy/social-embed/README.md

 ## Introduction

 A flexible and lightweight solution for embedding social media content on your website.
-Easily integrates with platforms like YouTube, Instagram, and Facebook, offering customizable options to fit your design.
-Perfect for developers looking for a simple, efficient way to display dynamic content.
+Easily integrates with platforms like YouTube, Instagram, Facebook  etc.

 ## Features